 Day 1: Copenhagen

-Start your Scandinavian rail trip with a full day in Copenhagen.
-Head to colourful Nyhavn and join the crowds on the waterfront for drinks on a sunny afternoon, or take a boat trip through the canals past the Christiansborg and Amalienborg Palaces and the (surprisingly small) Little Mermaid statue.
-Climb the spiral ramp to the top of the Rundetårn for views over the city.
-Or ride the rollercoasters at the Tivoli Gardens amusement park, lit up beautifully at night.
+Start your Scandinavia by train trip with a full day in the Danish capital Copenhagen.
+Head to the colourful harbour district of Nyhavn and join the crowds on the waterfront for drinks on a sunny afternoon.
+Or take a boat trip* through the canals past the Christiansborg and Amalienborg Palaces and the (surprisingly small) Little Mermaid statue.

 Copenhagen is famous for its restaurant scene and is a great place to splash out on a special meal, with 16 Michelin-starred restaurants to choose from, including three-star Geranium.
 Or you can shop for cool Scandi-style clothes and homewares in the mix of high-street and designer boutiques on Strøget – the longest pedestrian shopping street in Europe.

-Where to stay in Copenhagen: Located close to the train station in Vesterbro, the Absalon Hotel is one of Copenhagen’s oldest family-owned hotels.
-Its 161 rooms are decorated with pops of colour and luxurious fabrics, and there’s a cocktail bar and comfy communal lounge.
+Where to stay in Copenhagen: Located close to the train station in Vesterbro, the Absalon Hotel* is one of Copenhagen’s oldest family-owned hotels.
+Its 161 rooms have been decorated with pops of colour and luxurious fabrics by the Designers Guild, and there’s a cocktail bar and communal lounge, plus a courtyard with a mini golf course.

 Read more: Visiting Copenhagen on a budget